avivasolutionsnl/Pensum-extractor/README.md

 > npm run extract -- --configuration <configuration.json>
 ```

 This will create a JSON file with the scenarios.
-To make a scenario exectuable, using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner), you will to convert it to a workload model which the runner can handle.
+To make a scenario executable, using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner), you will need to convert it to a workload model which the runner can handle.

 > See [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner) for the workload model definition